magentabusiness/IoT-Quickstart/Quectel BG96/Bearer Selection.md

 Bearer Selection
 ===================

-**NOTICE:** At this time no NB-IoT/2G/CAT-M Multi-Simcard is available.
-You can choose between a NB-IoT Simcard and a 2G/CAT-M Simcard.
+**NOTICE:** At this time no NB-IoT/2G/CAT-M Multi-SIM Card is available.
+You can choose between a NB-IoT SIM Card and a 2G/CAT-M SIM Card.
 (December 2018)

 **NOTICE:** CAT-M is currently not available in Austria.
 (December 2018)